Data Centers in Monaghan

 Natural Disaster Risk

-Monaghan has a Very Low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10, as of September 2025.
-The environment is exceptionally stable, with minimal exposure to significant disruptive events.
+Monaghan is characterized by a Very Low risk profile, with an overall INFORM score of 2.1 (Low) as of September 2025.
+The geography is stable, providing a secure environment for long-term infrastructure investment.